 Cash

 Precisely identifying the cause of irritation allows for the creation of an individual treatment plan that will permanently free the inner side of the knee from pain and restore its stability.
 Each of these causes requires a specific rehabilitation approach to achieve long-term relief.

-Treatment of pain on the inner side of the knee at the Focus Physical Therapy center is aimed at reducing inflammation of the tendons and ligamentous apparatus while simultaneously correcting gait biomechanics.
-The therapeutic protocol combines the use of modern technology for cartilage regeneration with manual techniques that restore elasticity to the medial structures.
-Successful rehabilitation involves the elimination of pain and strengthening the muscles that keep the knee in its proper axis.
+Treatment of pain on the inner side of the knee at the Focus Physical Therapy Center is aimed at reducing inflammation of tendons and ligament structures while simultaneously correcting gait biomechanics and unloading the medial compartment of the joint.
+The therapeutic protocol combines the use of advanced technology for cartilage and soft tissue regeneration with manual techniques that improve the elasticity and function of medial knee structures.
+Successful rehabilitation involves eliminating pain, stabilizing the joint, and strengthening the muscles that maintain proper knee alignment during movement and load.

 A modern rehabilitation approach includes the following phases:

-Continuous implementation of the recommended exercise program is key to maintaining the achieved results and preventing the recurrence of pain.
-This comprehensive treatment restores a sense of security with every step and enables a return to daily activities without limitations.
+Continuous adherence to the recommended exercise program is essential for maintaining results and preventing recurrence of pain.
+This comprehensive approach restores confidence in every step and allows a return to daily activities without limitations.

+Cash